aiegoo/documentation/_wiki/blog/2021-12-01-mpd-hardware.md

 {{site.data.alerts.callout_warning}}This is a draft, the content is not complete and of poor quality!{{site.data.alerts.end}}

+**required-hardware**
+- Develop/staging servers (monolithic)
+- Production servers as determined in the hardware specs
+- Endpoint raspi servers for drone sensors
+- Cloud computing resources
-## raspi setup PilotPi with Ubuntu Server
+## raspi PilotPi with Ubuntu Server

 :::warning
 Ubuntu Server on RPi 4B consumes a lot of current and generates a lot of heat.